chrispobrien/10-Team-Profile-Generator/README.md

   * Email Address
   * School Name

 As you can see, the first three data items for each type of team member are the same: Name, Employee ID, and Email Address.
 This gives us the opportunity to set up a class with this basic information, and then extend that base class to three new classes.
+I set up a Team class to organize all the information in one object.

 I also included the Jest package to perform some tests on the five classes.